tue-alga/squareslider/README.md

-BBCS is a simulator for billiard-ball computers.
+SquareSlider is a framework for modular robot reconfiguration in the sliding square model.
+It lets you build a configuration and then apply reconfiguration algorithms to it.

 ## Building

-BBCS uses webpack to bundle the JavaScript code and its dependencies into a bundle.
+SquareSlider uses webpack to bundle the JavaScript code and its dependencies into a bundle.

 First install the dependencies: